Scroll For More

 Bill Russell Becomes The First NBA Player to Have His Number Retired League-Wide

 The NBA will retire Bill Russell's No. 6 jersey for all 30 teams, the league and the National Basketball Players Association announced Thursday.
 Russell becomes the first player in NBA history to have his jersey retired leaguewide.
 Along with the number being retired, all NBA players will wear a commemorative patch on the right shoulder of their jerseys during the 2022-23 season and every court will display a shamrock-shaped logo with Russell's No. 6 on the sideline near the scorer's table.

-New Research Shows Strong Friendships May Be the Key to Good Health
+A New Study Shows Yoga Could be the Key to Good Hearth Health

 A study presented at the American College of Cardiology Asia 2023 conference reveals that yoga can significantly improve the health and quality of life for individuals suffering from heart failure.
 The study included 75 heart failure patients, with one group receiving yoga therapy and the other continuing with medical therapy.
 Those practicing yoga reported improvements in cardiovascular function, endurance, strength, balance, symptom stability, and overall quality of life.

 The World’s Oldest Post Office is Getting New Owners, Preserving its Historic Legacy